Loveworks!

 Upcoming Service Activities and Volunteer Events

-NO MARCH SING & SHARE!
+APRIL SING & SHARE!

 Join with us as we delight and inspire the elders of our community with lively company, silly joke time, and a fun, oldies-but-goodies sing-along with musical accompaniment.
 Don't sing well?
 Don't worry!
 All you need is a heart full of goodness and a smile.
 Please come live your love with us!
 Adults and children of all ages are welcome!